JoyM268/CryptoTrack/README.md

 The application should now be running at **http://localhost:5173**.

+## API Endpoints

+### Authentication

+-   `POST /register` - Create a new user account with username and password.
+-   `POST /login` - Log in with username and password to receive an authentication token.

+### Watchlist

+_Requires authentication_

+-   `GET /watchlist` - Get all cryptocurrencies in your watchlist.
+-   `POST /watchlist/add` - Add a cryptocurrency to your watchlist.
+-   `POST /watchlist/remove` - Remove a cryptocurrency from your watchlist.

+### Portfolio

+_Requires authentication_

+-   `GET /portfolio` - Get your cryptocurrency portfolio with investment amounts and coin quantities.
+-   `POST /portfolio/update` - Update your portfolio by adding or removing cryptocurrency investments.

 ## Attributions

 -   Cryptocurrency data provided by [CoinGecko API](https://www.coingecko.com/en/api).
 -   Currency conversion powered by [Frankfurter API](https://www.frankfurter.app/).

 ## Contact